springer12/simplisafe-python/README.md

 # Errors/Exceptions

-`simplipy` exposes three useful error types:
+`simplipy` exposes two useful error types:

 * `simplipy.errors.SimplipyError`: a base error that all other `simplipy` errors inherit from